-Please join us for an evening of celebration and music as the Hillbilly Thomists play from their self-titled debut album.
-The performance will include remarks on what it means to be a Catholic performer and the role music plays in Evangelization.
+The Hillbilly Thomists play from their self-titled debut album.
+The performance includes remarks on what it means to be a Catholic performer and the role music plays in Evangelization.

 What is a Hillbilly Thomist?

 In 1955, the southern author Flannery O’Connor said of herself, “Everybody who has read Wise Blood thinks I’m a hillbilly nihilist, whereas. . .I’m a hillbilly Thomist.”
 She said that her fiction was concerned with the ways grace is at work among people who do not have access to the sacraments.
 The Thomist (one who follows the thought of St. Thomas Aquinas) believes that the invisible grace of God can be at work in visible things, just as the Word became flesh and dwelt among us, in the person of Christ.